 You may also engage with the negligent driver’s insurance company through a wrongful death claim.
 Whether you file an insurance claim or lawsuit, you will have to prove that someone else caused your loved one’s death and you have losses as a result.
 You may have to provide medical evidence, accident reconstruction, expert testimony, and other proof that your loved one was injured and you deserve compensation.

 If you have lost a loved one in a car accident, engaging in a complex legal procedure might be the last thing on your mind.
 However, with the help of our experienced lawyers, you will only be responsible for telling your story.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 With our skilled team handling the legal aspects of your case, you can rest assured that your case will be given the best possible chance of success.
 To find out how Staver Accident Injury Lawyers, P.C. can help you seek justice for the loss of a loved one, call (312) 236-2900 or contact us online today.